 The property was on sale for £500,000.
 While the client could afford a fairly high 50% of the price via a £250,000 deposit, lenders were still not interested in the investment.

 Needing to find a lender who could understand the glamping business and its profit model, the client wanted an expert on his side to help navigate the lending market.
 To find that expert, he came to us at Rangewell for help.

 How we secured the glamping business loan he needed

 We saw that our client had already been in touch with some of the key players in the holiday property market and that, despite his favourable figures, there would be little chance of securing a commercial mortgage for the site.

-Commercial mortgages are always the subject of individual assessments and, although the value of the property is one of the factors considered, the performance of the business is also important.
+Commercial mortgages are always the subject of individual assessments and, although the property's value is one of the factors considered, the performance of the business is also important.

 Because the business was not yet in operation and all the figures were projections, lenders were not willing to take a chance of providing the funding required for the site, which was higher than it would merit as a field, despite the presence of the cottage.
 However, we believed we could find a solution by finding a lender who could offer funding with a Bridging Loan.

 With a Bridging Loan, the security is provided by the property - not the credit record of the borrower, or by any record of past developments.
 They are versatile as a funding source but have a high cost.
 They are, therefore, intended to be repaid quickly, either by the sale of the property or by another finance product designed for the long-term, such as a mortgage.